libp2p/js-libp2p/doc/CONFIGURATION.md

 - [js-libp2p-kad-dht](https://github.com/libp2p/js-libp2p-kad-dht)
 - [js-libp2p-delegated-peer-routing](https://github.com/libp2p/js-libp2p-delegated-peer-routing)

-If none of the available content routing protocols fulfills your needs, you can create a libp2p compatible one.
-A libp2p content routing protocol just needs to be compliant with the [interface-peer-routing](https://github.com/libp2p/js-interfaces/tree/master/src/peer-routing). **(WIP: This module is not yet implemented)**
+If none of the available peer routing protocols fulfills your needs, you can create a libp2p compatible one.
+A libp2p peer routing protocol just needs to be compliant with the [Peer Routing Interface](https://github.com/libp2p/js-interfaces/tree/master/src/peer-routing). **(WIP: This module is not yet implemented)**

-If you want to get to know more about libp2p peer routing, you should read the following content:
+If you want to know more about libp2p peer routing, you should read the following content:

 - https://docs.libp2p.io/concepts/peer-routing